Justintime50/easypost-cli/docs/man.md

 ep update-webhook
 ```

-## Features that Will Not Be Supported
+## Features that Will Not Be Supported via the EasyPost CLI

 There are a few EasyPost API endpoints that will not be supported here.
 They are listed below:

-- Creating a Carrier Account (too many options to provide comprehensive coverage)
+- Creating a Carrier Account (too many options to provide comprehensive coverage).
+- The Orders endpoint (touchy carrier support, poor error handling, and the same functionality can be accomplished when batching shipments together).
+- Creating a scanform from shipments - not a batch ID (not a great way to handle many shipment ID's via a CLI).